 Sample dilution and test performance are carried out fully automatically using an analysis device.
 The incubation conditions programmed in the respective software authorised by EUROIMMUN may deviate slightly from the specifications given in the ELISA test instruction.
-However, these conditions were validated in respect of the combination of the EUROIMMUN Analyzer I or the EUROIMMUN Analyzer I-2P and this EUROIMMUN ELISA.
+However, these conditions were validated in respect of the combination of the EUROIMMUN Analyzer I, EUROIMMUN Analyzer I-2P or the DSX from Dynex and this EUROIMMUN ELISA.
 Validation documents are available on enquiry.
 Automated test performance using other fully automated, open-system analysis devices is possible.
 However, the combination should be validated by the user.